marco-bernal/local-tts/README.md

 * v9,vocoder_models/en/sam/hifigan_v2 -> <b>Doesn't work!. use_phonemes.</b>

 #### Errors:
-* Weights only load failed:
+* <b>Weights only load failed:</b>

 This file can still be loaded, to do so you have two options, do those steps only if you trust the source of the checkpoint.

         (1) In PyTorch 2.6, we changed the default value of the `weights_only` argument in `torch.load` from `False` to `True`.
 Re-running `torch.load` with `weights_only` set to `False` will likely succeed, but it can result in arbitrary code execution.
 Do it only if you got the file from a trusted source.
         (2) Alternatively, to load with `weights_only=True` please check the recommended steps in the following error message.
         WeightsUnpickler error: Unsupported global: GLOBAL TTS.utils.radam.RAdam was not an allowed global by default.
 Please use `torch.serialization.add_safe_globals([RAdam])` or the `torch.serialization.safe_globals([RAdam])` context manager to allowlist this global if you trust this class/function.

-* No espeak found:
+* <b>No espeak found:</b>

 No espeak backend found.
 Install espeak-ng or espeak to your system.

-* Multi-speaker:
+* <b>Multi-speaker:</b>

 ValueError: Model is multi-speaker but no `speaker` is provided.

-* Characters not found:
+* <b>Characters not found:</b>

 [!]
 Character 'x' not found in the vocabulary.
 Discarding it.
 As a result, audio is distorted and unintelligible.

-* KeyError: 'use_phonemes'
+* <b>KeyError: 'use_phonemes'</b>

 tts = TTS(model_name = model).to(device)
  File "/anaconda3/envs/tts/lib/python3.9/site-packages/TTS/utils/synthesizer.py", line 184, in _load_tts
     if self.tts_config["use_phonemes"] and self.tts_config["phonemizer"] is None:

 ### TODO
-#### Backend:
+* MVP:
-* Configure UV to manage dependencies.
+  * Implement UV for this project.
+  * Update docker file to work with UV.
+Don't forget to expose port 7860 for the UI
+  * Test container locally.
   * Add unit/integration tests.

-* Add a docker file to containerize the app.
-* Test the docker image locally.
-* Deploy it to Huggingface.
+  * Deploy to Huggingface.

+* Phase II:
   * Fix broken models if possible.
-Phase II.

-#### Frontend:
   * Polish the UI with gr.Blocks.
-Phase II.
+  * Deploy to a VPS.

 ### Reference:
 https://www.youtube.com/watch?v=EyzRixV8s54